Meet the OAS Instructors

 I have a passion for nature and wildlife and creating art.
 I have been drawing as long as I can remember and spent many hours as a teenager capturing my favourite pictures in pencil.
 Art has always been a part of my family.
 My grandmother, Jean Monkhouse was an oil painter and art teacher.
 She was my first art teacher, and I will always remember painting with her in her cottage in Atikokan.

-Cathy loves to share her love of nature and art as a fine artist and instructor with students of all ages.
-She works in watercolour, acrylic and oil and loves painting landscapes in plein air.
+Cathy Lorraway loves to share her love of nature and art as a fine artist and instructor with students of all ages.
+She enjoys drawing portraits and painting acrylic, pastel and oil landscapes in plein air (on site).
 A graduate of the Ontario College of Art in Drawing and Painting and B Ed from the University of Toronto, she was a Secondary School Visual Art and Photography instructor for many years and has participated in the Artist in the Classroom program and as an Artist in Residence at Crawford Lake Conservation Area.

 Robin J Mitchell